TLINDEN/jaildk/README.md

 Install the ruleset with `service pf start`.

-Now that everything is prepared you can create a pf.conf file for your jail.
+Now that everything is prepared you can create a `/jail/etc/myjail/pf.conf` file for your jail.
 Here's an  example I use for a webserver  jail, which includes a git server:
 ```shell